Close Menu

 What is “Amps (Ah)”?

-What is “Watts (Wh)” in electric bicycles?
+What are Watt-hours (Wh) in electric bicycles?

 If voltage is the flow of energy and amps are the measure of the force, then watts (Wh) are a combination of the two.